DGK-Law-and-Cognition-Lab/AICopyrightabilityVisualArt/README.md

 # A counterfactual simulation model of causal language

-This repository contains materials for the [paper](https://osf.io/preprints/psyarxiv/xv8hf) "A counterfactual simulation model of causal language" by Ari Beller and Tobias Gerstenberg.
+This repository contains materials for the Cognitive Science Proceedings 2025 [paper]() "Lay Copyrightability of Artificial Intelligence Assisted Visual Artwork"" by David G. Kamper, Alice Lin, and Keith J. Holyoak.

 ## Introduction